swaminathanj/fsd/10_Django_Forms.md

       branch = form.cleaned_data['branch']
                                                 # write to the database

-      return HttpResponseRedirect('/degree/')   # redirect to a new URL: return HttpResponseRedirect('/thanks/')
+      return HttpResponseRedirect('/degree/')   # redirect to a degree page or to new URL: return HttpResponseRedirect('/thanks/')
   else:                                         # if a GET (or any other method) we'll create a blank form
     form = DegreeForm()